ChristineLong/p8105_FInal_Project/p8105_final_project_proposal.md

 not inherently a coding challenge but that is a data completeness challenge is the fact that a large proportion of firearms in the United States are bought on the black market or exchanged secondhand off-the-market.

+**Planned Timeline:**

-Planned Timeline: November 8: Proposal due November
+  - November 8: Proposal due

-12-16: Project Review Meeting w/TA • Prior to the review meeting, each team member will familiarize themselves with the datasets and think of other potential analyses/visualizations based on findings Post-meeting:
+  - November 12-16: Project Review Meeting w/TA

+      - Prior to the review meeting, each team member will familiarize themselves with the datasets and think of other potential analyses/visualizations based on findings Post-meeting: Scrape data, clean data, conduct primary analyses, buffer time for troubleshooting

-Scrape data, clean data, conduct primary analyses, buffer time for troubleshooting December 6: Final Project due
+  - December 6: Final Project due